SCAM ALERT: Beware of Phony Credit and Debit Card Cancellation Phone Calls

 To verify the existence (or lack) of any real issue with your credit or debit card, call the primary customer service number for your financial institution.
 This number can usually be found on your billing statement, or on the company's official website.

-If you believe that you've been scammed, or if you suspect you've been targeted by a scammer, report it to the North Carolina Attorney General's Consumer Protection Division.
+If you believe that you've been scammed, or if you suspect you've been targeted by a scammer, report it to the North Carolina Attorney General's Office.

 Potential phone scams should also be reported to the Federal Trade Commission (FTC).